OctopusDeploy/blog/blog/2022-08/improving-delivery-deployment-steps/index.md

 ## Introducing the step package framework

 The step package framework is a collection of TypeScript libraries that support the creation and integration of steps into Octopus Server.
-It provides a CLI to ensemble step authors to build and package their new steps.
+It provides a CLI to enable step authors to build and package their new steps.

 New steps built using the step package framework are now referred to as a step package.
 Step packages consist of several components: